karlaferry/karlaferry/README.md

 ## 👋🏼 Hello there!

-My name is **Karla** (_Ferry socially, Carreon legally_) and I'm a trainee software developer at [Northcoders](http://northcoders.com), and I like building things.
+My name is **Karla** (_Ferry socially, Carreon legally_) and I'm a Junior Software Engineer & Mentor at [Northcoders](http://northcoders.com), and I like building things.

 When I'm not coding, I'm either reading a book, playing something on my Nintendo Switch, or bingeing something on Netflix.
 I'm a huge fan of occasional naps as well. 💤

-- 📚 **Currently Reading**: Children of Time by Adrian Tchaikovsky
+- 📚 **Currently Reading**: Tender is the Flesh by Agustina Bazterrica
 - 🎮 **Currently Playing**: _scouting for next game!_
 - 📺 **Currently Watching**: The Office (US)

 ## 💻 Coding Journey

-I started self-teaching in May 2021 and enrolled at Northcoders in October of the same year.
+I started self-teaching in May 2021, enrolled at Northcoders in October of the same year and completed it in February 2022.

 I've always been passionate about the tech field and building things through coding, and I can't wait to learn more technologies and be able to build more cool things.

 ### ✨ Current Tech Skills